What is the Environmental Act?

 Regulating Pollution and Waste Management

-The act contains several provisions that intend to regulate pollution and improve waste and resource efficiency.
+The act contains several provisions that regulate pollution and waste management.
 The Resource Conservation and Recovery Act, for example, regulates solid and hazardous waste management.
 The act requires the safe disposal of hazardous waste and promotes waste reduction and recycling.
 The Clean Air Act regulates emissions from industrial and transportation sources, ensuring that air quality is maintained.

 Promoting Sustainable Development

-The Environment Act emphasizes the importance of promoting sustainable development, which balances economic growth with environmental protection and conservation.
-It encourages the use of clean and renewable energy sources while minimizing the negative impact of natural resource extraction and energy production.
+The Environmental Act emphasizes the importance of promoting sustainable development, which balances economic growth with environmental protection and conservation.
+It encourages the use of clean and renewable energy sources, while minimizing the negative impact of natural resource extraction and energy production.

 The act contains several provisions that promote sustainable development.
 The Renewable Fuel Standard, for example, requires transportation fuels to contain a certain percentage of renewable fuel, reducing dependence on non-renewable fossil fuels.
 The Energy Policy Act promotes the development of renewable energy sources, such as wind and solar power, and encourages energy efficiency.